jfo/weblog/content/about.md

 This is the about page
 ======================

 My name is Jeff Fowler.
-I live in New York City for another few days, and then I'll live in Copenhagen with my wife and cat.
+I live in Copenhagen with my wife and cat.

 I'm trying to write more here.
 All the .coms were taken. 'jfo' is my irc handle.